RobertoLorenzoAguilar/UsingCorCplusplusFunctions-inPython/README.md

 # Using C or C++ Functions in Python
 How you can call functions in c or c++ since python language?

-Well, the first thing that I recommended you is to install the next program, which will help you can see if your function is accessible
+Well, the first thing that I recommended you is to install the next program, which will help you can see if your function is accessible, it is necessary when you want to call the function of your dll.

 https://www.nirsoft.net/utils/dll_export_viewer.html